Are customers God? Custom's genesis: Reflection between two Expos

 今巻は、この黒いページからの流れが見ものですね。 pic.twitter.com/oYSF3KY7qX

-Naoki Urasawa's manga, '20th Century Boys,' is deeply associated with his experience of not being able to visit the EXPO when he was a kid.
+Naoki Urasawa's manga, '20th Century Boys,' is deeply tied to his childhood experience of being unable to visit the EXPO.
 The photo is from Urasawa's official Twitter.

 By the way, my mum visited the Osaka EXPO as part of a school excursion 55 years ago, taking the Shinkansen for the first time.
 Thirty years later, her daughter, I, was taken to the Tsukuba Expo '85, which I thoroughly enjoyed in the futuristic scientific world.
 However, the most impressive memory is of the queue under the heat, as I went there during the summer holidays, following the previous year's visit to Tokyo Disneyland.
 In this regard, I may have been raised during a very vibrant period in the country.